Leon Jacob Cole

 Leon Jacob Cole (June 1, 1877 – February 17, 1948) was an American geneticist and ornithologist.
+He was a professor of genetics at the University of Wisconsin.
+Apart from work on applications of genetics to agriculture and livestock, he examined the genetics of wild birds.
+He was among the early proponents of bird ringing in the United States of America.

 Biography

 Early life and family

 Cole was born on June 1, 1877, in Allegany, New York.
-He received his education at Michigan Agricultural College and later at the University of Michigan, from which he graduated in 1901.
+He received his education at the Michigan State Agricultural College and later at the University of Michigan, from which he graduated in 1901.
 In 1906, Cole received his PhD from Harvard University.
 In that same year, he married Margaret Belcher Goodenow; the couple had a daughter and a son.

 Breeding and genetics

-During the period from 1906 to 1910 he was in charge of the Division of Animal Breeding and Pathology at the Rhode Island Experiment Station, as well as an instructor in zoology at Yale University.
+During the period from 1906 to 1910 Cole was in charge of the Division of Animal Breeding and Pathology at the Rhode Island Experiment Station, as well as an instructor in zoology at Yale University.

 He joined the University of Wisconsin in 1910, to initiate the Department of Experimental Breeding, a forerunner of the university's Department of Genetics.
 He was made a professor in 1914, and held the title of Professor of Genetics from 1918 to 1947.

 Cole's contributions to genetics covered a wide scope of interests, and he collaborated with a diverse group of researchers from various university departments who studied a range of plants and animals.
 His department's research explored the genetic improvement of corn and other food crops, poultry, dairy cattle, other livestock, bees, and fur animals.
 Among birds, Cole and his students focused on the genetics and hybridization of Columbidae, particularly domestic pigeons and ring doves.
 Along with papers considering plumage color, the team published work on the genetics of the birds' immunology, fertility, and physical defects.

 In 1923, at the request of Secretary Henry Wallace, Cole took a one-year leave of absence to work for the Department of Agriculture, serving as Chief of the Husbandry Division in the Bureau of Animal Husbandry.
 In 1926–1927, he was elected chairman of the Division on Biology and Agriculture of the National Research Council.
 He also served as president of the Wisconsin Academy of Arts and Sciences (1924–1927) and of the Genetics Society of America in 1940.

 In the 1920s, Margaret Sanger and the Birth Control Clinical Research Bureau invited Cole to serve on an advisory committee.
 He is credited with providing information about the potential positive eugenic effects of birth control.